Backcountry Skiing & Riding

 - SWS California Ski Guides also offers multi-day ski touring trips on Mt.
 Shasta with camping and summit options.

 - Mt.
-Shasta Avalanche Center offers free seminars a once a month to get you familiar with assessing snow conditions and using avy safety equipment.
+Shasta Avalanche Center offers free seminars once a month to get you familiar with assessing snow conditions and using avy safety equipment.

 Things to consider